TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/scala/index.md

     inputStr.map(reverseString).map(println)
   }
 }

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Scala](https://sampleprograms.io/languages/scala) was written by:
+Reverse String in [Scala](https://sampleprograms.io/languages/scala) was written by:

 - rzuckerm
 - Vee Ng
 - Viet Thang Nguyen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 15 2023 16:11:44.
-The solution was first committed on Mar 22 2019 12:59:04.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution